Hassafo/hp-Prodesk-600-G3-MT-opencore-Hackintosh-NVIDIA-GPU/README.md

 5. Switch your DP cable to the port of the Nvidia GPU
 6. Boot
 7. You now have full acceleration on the Nvidia GPU!

+Any help for solving those few problems is welcome as well as my help for those struggling with this machine.

 Don't forget to set your own platform info.